 Then I finally completed my 250th parkrun and the cakes that were baked in my honour and the card I received from Swift Tees were splendid.
 To cut a long recovery story short I gradually got back to running if not at full speed then near it.
 Much to my astonishment I actually ended up breaking my personal best for 10k at Scarborough in November.
 I couldn’t believe that.

 Then in December I was shocked once more to find I had won the Swift-Tees summer league trophy.
 That was unbelievable and I suppose a reward for all the hours spent on the Trim Trail in Fairy Dell park.
 The shield and trophy were both presented to me by legendary runner/official Sid Rudd and the inspirational Swift-tees founder, Rosanne Lightfoot.

 I still have to battle with my Achilles but it is much better.
 I still use the trim trail and would recommend it.
 I think I prefer to do gym stuff outside watching the seasons change.
 There can be no better setting for my money.
 And of course it is free.

-I have to thank expert physio Tracey Arnell at Teesside Sports Injury Centre.
+I have to thank expert physio Tracey Arnell, formerly of Teesside Sports Injury Centre but now Skelton Sports Injury and Rehabilitation.
 Also my patient coaches, Craig Lightfoot at Swift-Tees, Ian Harris and Louise Dykes at Billingham March House Harriers and all those that have to put up with me moaning and lagging behind holding them up in last place in training for the past half year or more.
 Am so thankful for the support of those running and non running friends.

 Fairy Dell Trim Trail info is www.thefriendsoffairydell.co.uk/fitness.html